Selyiah/Interview-Prep/interview_prep_AI_SaaS/README.md

 > subject matter expert for the infrstrastucture ( a lot of reverse engineering)

 > pick one, two of those to generate results (with tangible action).

+HOME TASK ASSIGNMENT

+They want:

+Production DB
+→ GCP Warehouse
+→ 3 Consumers:

+1️⃣ Internal BI
+2️⃣ External customer reporting
+3️⃣ LLM querying

+Evaluated on:

+-Scalability

+-Robustness / reliability

+-Security

+So everything I design must clearly map to those 3 scoring pillars.